 Students wishing to purchase personal print copies of textbooks or personal e-books are welcome to do so.
-As textbooks required for a given course are subject to change each term, students should the contact systems coordinators for each course before making a purchase.
+As textbooks required for a given course are subject to change each term, students should contact the system directors for each course before making a purchase.